 With the dirt and the noise of the street,

 In both censuses there were about twenty-two houses.
-These seem to have had two, three or four rooms each.
-In 1901 there were a total of forty-two households—half of the houses were occupied by multiple households.
+These each seem to have had two, three or four rooms.
+In 1901 there were a total of forty-two households.
+Half of the houses were occupied by multiple households.
 By 1911 there were only twenty-eight separate households or family groups.
-Possibly living conditions had improved, as now under twenty percent of these groups lived in multiple household dwellings.
+Possibly living conditions had improved — now under twenty percent of these groups lived in multiple household dwellings.

-By 1911 forty-six percent of the households living in Paradise Walk appear to be occupied by the same families—if a different generation—as in 1901.
+By 1911 forty-six percent of the households living in Paradise Walk appear to be occupied by the same families — if a different generation — as in 1901.
 These families may have remained because they had close neighbourhood ties and liked the area: we know that John and Lottie Stafford lived in the street for thirty-five years.
-Alternatively the nature of the housing stock may have meant that rents were cheap, and that the inhabitants could not afford to move elsewhere in the same vicinity for a comparable rent.
+On the other hand the nature of the housing stock may have meant that rents were cheap, and that the inhabitants could not afford to move elsewhere in the same vicinity for a comparable rent.

 Interestingly, none of the women living in Paradise Walk gives her occupation as artist’s model.
 But by at least 1904 Lottie Stafford had started modelling for some of the most significant artists of the 20th century.

-From the 1890s a temporary parish hall for nearby Christ Church operated in Paradise Walk: church activities included Band of Hope temperance meetings and concerts, and, later, girl guide and boy scout meetings.
-The Country Holiday (Fresh Air) Fund organised two-week holidays in the countryside for poor city children—sadly one lad from Paradise Walk died on one of these when swimming in a river near Bath.
-Later we hear of pupils from the Christ Church School—the school attended by the Stafford children—being taken on trips to the seaside.
+From the 1890s a temporary parish hall for nearby Christ Church operated in Paradise Walk: church activities included Band of Hope temperance meetings and concerts, and in later times girl guide and boy scout meetings.
+The Country Holiday (Fresh Air) Fund organised two-week holidays in the countryside for poor city children — sadly one lad from Paradise Walk died on one of these when swimming in a river near Bath.
+Later we hear of pupils from the Christ Church School — the school attended by the Stafford children — being taken on trips to the seaside.
 In 1928 two hundred went to Southend for the day.

 Work injuries sustained by residents of Paradise Walk are mentioned.
 Alfred Stafford, for example, who was John’s father, fell off a ladder.
 And the poor living conditions can be seen in reports of people accidentally setting themselves alight with candles or falling into fires.
 In 1894 a laundress aged fifty-seven died over the New Year through the combined effects of cold and lack of food.
 This was not a woman who lived alone: she was in lodgings.

-In 1935 part of Paradise Walk was demolished, and it may have been this that prompted the Staffords to move out.
-In the final part of the story we will look at Lottie’s career as an artist’s model—the painters she sat for, and the pictures she appeared in—and at what happened to the Stafford family … TO BE CONCLUDED.
+But in 1935 part of Paradise Walk was demolished, and it may have been this that prompted the Staffords to move out.
+What happened to them is a question for the third and final part of the story, in which we discuss Lottie’s career as an artist’s model, the painters she sat for, and the pictures she appeared in … TO BE CONCLUDED